-- Standard 2.1.
-The practitioner must ensure that appropriate personnel have a discussion with the patient in which accurate information is provided about the abortion process and its alternatives, and the potential risks and benefits.
+The practitioner must ensure that accurate information is provided about the abortion process and its alternatives, and the potential risks and benefits.
 The patient must have the opportunity to have any questions answered to their satisfaction prior to intervention.

-- Option 2.1.0.1.
-Information may be provided either on an individual basis or in group sessions and can be done in person or remotely.
+Information may be provided either on an individual basis, in group sessions, or with appropriate patient information materials, and can be done in person or remotely.(1)

-- Standard 2.2.
 Documentation must show that the patient affirms their decision to have an abortion, that their decision is voluntary, and that they are aware of the potential risks and benefits of the abortion procedure.
-Although other risks may be addressed, at a minimum, the following risks must be included (1-5):
+Although other risks may be addressed, at a minimum, the following risks must be included (2-6):

-- (1) Hemorrhage
+- 1) Hemorrhage

-- (2) Infection
+- 2) Infection

-- (3) Continuing pregnancy
+- 3) Continuing pregnancy

-- (4) Death.
+- 4) Death.